J-295/npm-youtube-notifs/README.md

 	console.dir(video);
 }

+// Takes any amount of channel IDs,
-// Takes a string or an array of channel IDs.
+//   spread syntax can be used to subscribe to an array of channels.
 // There is also an unsubscribe function notifier.subscribe("UCr9mtUZ7V3QfzGKleu_3CDw");